 For a brighter TV, we recommend the Sony XBR55X930E 4k Android TV.
 It's one of the best LCD/LED TVs we've ever tested.
 At 1442 cd/m2, it's staggeringly bright.
 This is in stark contrast of OLEDs, which we've found to only ever sit under 1000cd/m2.
 This is only ever important for HDR or if you plan on using your TV in an exceptionally bright room, but it is a good reason to pick it over the LG C7 if you don't mind the narrower viewing angle and slightly higher input lag.

 Great TVs with great picture quality and plenty of features can be found in this price range.
 Even more advanced HDR models are available nowadays.
 They generally won't be as bright or will not have the same blacks as OLED though.

 For something less expensive, we recommend the Sony XBR55X900E 4k TV.
-This versatile 55 inch 4k TV is one of the best LED TV we've tested and will fit almost every usage.
+This versatile 55 inch 4k TV is one of the best LED TVs we've tested.

-Its picture quality isn't as good as OLED, but it should still provide a very good experience.
-Some people might even prefer its upscaling and advanced motion features, so it has some advantages.
-Its HDR performance is great.
+Its picture quality isn't as good as OLED, but it still provides a very good experience.
+Some people might even prefer its upscaling and advanced motion features.
 It isn't as bright as the more expensive Sony X930E, but it's still a bright TV that will provide a great HDR experience.

 Its viewing angle is quite narrow, so it's not great for wide living rooms.
-Beyond that though, it's difficult to find flaws in the X900E and the great majority of people will be pleased with it.
+Beyond that though, it's difficult to find flaws in the X900E.
+Seeing how popular it's been this year, it's pretty safe to say that most people will be pleased by its performance.